 The main aim of the Religious Education program is to assist the students relate to their Catholic faith in their daily lives.
 Preparation for the Sacraments is part of this integration and occurs throughout the grades; however, the formal reception of each Sacrament occurs at specific year levels.
 These are First Penance in Year 3; First Eucharist in Year 4; Confirmation in Year 6.

-The embedding of iPads as part of classroom learning and teaching is continuing, with the Years 4 – 6 cohort to ‘Bring Your Own Specified Device Programme.
-All other year levels have access to pods of iPads for classroom use including iPads laptops.
+The embedding of iPads as part of classroom learning and teaching is continuing, with the Years 4 – 6 students have a school supplied 1:1 device for use during school time.
+All other year levels have access to pods of iPads for classroom use including iPads and laptops.

 The school offers Italian in years Year One to Year Six.

 The school has an active programme which promotes fitness and skills.
 It also offers swimming classes and competes in inter-school events in a number of sports.

 A specialist music teacher takes each class for a comprehensive music programme, which is supplemented by choir and hymn singing.
 Private lessons in guitar, piano, violin, flute, clarinet and drums are also available.